-- Pain, such as back pain (for cancer spread to the spine) or abdominal (belly) pain.
+- Pain, such as back pain (if the cancer has spread to the spine) or abdominal (belly) pain.

 - Shortness of breath, especially when a cancer has spread to the lungs.

-Advanced cancers can also cause many other symptoms, based on the type of cancer and where it is has spread.
-For more about symptoms, please see the section, "Managing symptoms of advanced cancer."
+Advanced cancers can also cause many other symptoms, depending on the type of cancer and where it has spread.
+For more about symptoms, please see the sections “Managing symptoms of advanced cancer, by location ” and “Managing general symptoms of advanced cancer.”

-Along with asking about your symptoms, your doctor can learn a lot by examining you.
+Along with asking about your symptoms, a lot can be learned by examining you.
 Your doctor may find signs of problems caused by advanced cancer, such as: